pepfar-datim/mAtches/README.md

 Change any settings (organization name, appName, FHIR Server) in the config.json file (https://github.com/pepfar-datim/mAtches/blob/master/config.json)
 Note that mAtches app requires a FHIR server to be set up with questionnaires.

+Configuration file needs to include persitencyLocation variable that points to the location where locally persisted mappings are stored.
+Empty /maps/maps.json file is expected within the folder identified by the configuration variable.

 C. Set up and start frontend
 <br/>